Azure/azure-kusto-microhack/README.md

 1. Open the Resource Group that is created newly and check that one Event Hub, one IOT Central Application and one Storage Account are created.

-2. Open IOT Centra Application, and from overview page, click on the IOT central Application URL.
+2. Open IOT Central Application, and from overview page, click on the IOT central Application URI.

 3. A new web page with Azure IOT central Hub will open.
 From the "Devices" menu, check test devices are created and simulated.
 ![Iot Central Devices simulation](/assets/images/Deployment_Check1_pic1.png)